tskoyo/MEV-Forensics-Agent-ETHGlobal-OpenAgents-Project-Plan/README.md

 **The forensic question that matters:** "I saw a $500 opportunity.
 I got $200.
 Where did the other $300 go — and could I have captured it?"

 That's what this tool answers.

+> **Note on Base vs Ethereum mainnet:** Base uses a centralized sequencer (Coinbase) with FCFS ordering.
+Traditional mempool-based frontrunning (bot observes your pending tx and outbids on gas) does not exist on Base.
+What *does* happen: two bots independently detect the same opportunity and both land in the same block, with one at a lower index by sequencer timing.
+The effect on your realized PnL is identical — pool state is consumed before you — but the mechanism is sequencer-ordering preemption, not adversarial gas-war frontrunning.
+The demo uses Ethereum mainnet where the classic frontrun story is accurate and familiar to judges.

 ---